👋

 Task Mining 101

 Task mining is an approach that is used to analyze work tasks and identify process improvement, automation, and optimization opportunities.
-See definitions, steps, and examples in this guide.

 Want this guide as a pdf?